-Let people know your offer, how they can benefit, where to reach you.
+Let people know your situation or offer; how they are affected, or stand to benefit: where to reach you.
 That’s all the selling you need to do.
 Don’t offer promotions.
 Don’t issue denials.
 Share genuinely useful stuff.
 Let your honesty and integrity guide you.

 Here’s Heinz, keeping it simple: